 Applications must be submitted within 60 days of completing a home energy improvement.
 Unfortunately, we cannot process incentive applications submitted past our deadlines.
 If you believe an extenuating circumstance prevented you from submitting your application, please give us a call at 1.866.368.7878 or email firstname.lastname@example.org.

 No, not all ENERGY STAR appliances will qualify.
 Because our efficiency standards are higher than the baseline ENERGY STAR requirements, we promote the most energy-efficient models available.
-Click here to make sure the type and model of appliance you are considering qualifies.
+View list of qualifying appliances.

 Energy Trust tracks the energy our customers save by fuel type (electricity or natural gas) and the utility providing it.
 One of the key features of an energy-efficient clothes washer is that it saves water, therefore your water heater doesn’t have to work as hard to heat water for the wash.
 Knowing how you heat your water allows us track the energy your new washer saves.

 No, not at this time.
 Most dryers on the market use similar amounts of energy.
 However, using an energy-efficient clothes washer can help you save on drying because it uses less water and extracts more water during the spin cycle, reducing drying time.

 IMEF stands for Integrated Modified Energy Factor, which represents the efficiency of a clothes washer.
 The IMEF is calculated based on the energy used to run the washer, heat the water and run the dryer.
 The higher the IMEF, the more efficient the clothes washer.